samsuh/2025-learnings/README.md

 Skimmed the tutorial. i think the only thing im a little weirded out by is the choice of pubsub and auth. those are straightforward and i think i would be able to refactor it to a solution i would want to use. the bigger immediate is that the tutorial is actually incomplete for now, and is only a 'part 1'. so maybe it makes sense to wait for the part 2 release before starting out on it, or maybe it's something i should do on my own and figure the rest out later, using their part 2 as a sanity check/solution if i get stuck.

-10/20 - yesterday was suzuki day. didnt get much coding done.
+10/20 - yesterday was suzuki day. didnt get much coding done. wow. got laid out by riding all day. lack of sleep + ride all day = need basically a whole day of sleep afterwards. went to gym and ate. full recovery day. getting old maybe.